-However, just like a traditional brick and mortar business, it is not all fun and games.
-Rather, it is the kind of business where, if you put in the effort and continuously automate and innovate at every possible opportunity, it will pay you profits commensurate to the time expenditure – assuming that what you offer is what people want.
+However, just like a traditional brick-and-mortar business, it is not all fun and games.
+Rather, it is the kind of business where, if you put in the effort and continuously automate and innovate at every possible opportunity, it will pay you profits commensurate with the time you invest – assuming that what you offer is what people want.

-When buying an existing profitable internet venture, keep in mind that because there are many great benefits to internet businesses, the multiples may be higher than traditional business valuations.
-You should also know that the financials of most pure Internet businesses are generally simpler to investigate because there are generally no cash sales, and almost all the transactions are via credit card.
+When buying an existing profitable internet venture, keep in mind that, because of the many great benefits of internet businesses, multiples may be higher than those for traditional businesses.
+You should also know that the financials of most pure Internet businesses are generally simpler to investigate because there are no cash sales and almost all transactions are via credit card.

 Likewise, if you conceive of a new business venture with just a few thousand dollars, you can start it by building a website and marketing the business.